milonmaze/privacy-terms-observatory-beta/protonmail.com/privacy-policy.md

 Privacy Policy

-Last modified: September 25, 2024
+Last modified: June 4th, 2025

 At Proton, we strongly believe in an internet where privacy is the default.